vatpac-technology/sops/docs/enroute/Melbourne FIR (YMMM)/Bindook (BIK)/Operations.md

 | RIVET | A100 |
 | All other arrivals | A090 |

-Bindook shall assign the following standard assignable levels to aircraft entering the CB TCU:
+Wollongong shall assign the following standard assignable levels to aircraft entering the CB TCU:

 | Arrival | Standard Assignable Atitude |
 | ------ | -------------------------- |